jeanslack/Videomass/about.md

 of FFmpeg.

-Videomass is a project created by Gianluca Pernigotto (jeanslack) and it was written in Python2 and Python3 with the wxPython-Classic and wxPython-Phoenix.
+Videomass is a project created by Gianluca Pernigotto (jeanslack) and it was written in Python3 with the wxPython4 "Phoenix" .

 ## What is FFmpeg?
 ![Image](/images/FFmpeg2.png)